 If you’re a web designer and are worried about a client breaking the custom designs you’ve built with Divi after handing over their site, the role editor will help to reduce the chances of this happening.

 The settings of the role editor are highly granular, so it’s not an all-or-nothing approach.
 By selecting a WordPress user role, such as author, you can define which elements of the plugin, if any, they can make use of.

 If you’re already using the Divi theme — which includes the Divi Builder functionality — then the good news is this plugin gives you an easy way to switch themes without breaking all of your custom designs and page layouts.

-It’s worth pointing out that any work you do in the Divi Builder will be disrupted unless you keep the plugin active on your site.
-While this is to be expected with this type of tool, it’s worth mentioning as theme and plugin lock-in is a serious issue, and is something you should think about when choosing a new product.
+It’s worth pointing out that any pages created with the Divi Builder will be broken if you disable the plugin on your site.
+While this is to be expected from this type of tool, it’s worth mentioning, as theme and plugin lock-in is a serious issue, and is something you should take into account when choosing a new product.

 Thankfully, with the pricing plans available for Divi Builder — which we’ll get to shortly — you won’t have to worry about being tied into expensive contracts to keep your site functioning as it should.

 Divi Builder Visual Editor User Experience

 In this section of our review, we’ll take a quick look at what it’s like to use this plugin to create custom layouts and page designs for your WordPress website.